We asked you to send in all your Thanksgiving questions and you came through! Here are the answers to many of the questions that came in.

 I'm afraid I'm not completely familiar with this recipe, but what I can help you with is caramelizing those onions faster.

-Check out this video for a technique that will help you achieve caramelized onions in about a quarter of the time they traditionally take!
+Check out this recipe for a technique that will help you achieve caramelized onions in about a quarter of the time they traditionally take!